neil-edelman/boxes/doc/tree.md

 <code>static void <strong>&lt;B&gt;tree_clear</strong>(struct &lt;B&gt;tree *const <em>tree</em>)</code>

 Clears `tree`, which can be null, idle, empty, or full\.
-If it is empty or full, it remains active\.
+If it is empty or full, it remains active, \(all except one node are freed\.\)

  * Order:
    &#927;\(|`tree`|\)